joaomlourenco/novathesis/README.md

 **Did you find a bug?**  Please [open an issue](https://github.com/joaomlourenco/unlthesis/issues).
 Thanks!

+## Donations

+If you think this template really helped you while writing your thesis, think about doing a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KTPG2K2AHCRAW).
+I'll keep a list thanking to all the identified donors that identify themselves in the “*Add special instructions to the seller:*” box.

 ## Disclaimer

 These are not official templates for FCT-UNL, although they are fully compliant to the FCT and UNL formatting regulations.